Frequently Asked Questions

 In addition, HRDC has published three anthologies, the first titled The Celling of America: An Inside Look at the U.S. Prison Industry.
 HRDC’s second book, Prison Nation, was released in January 2003.
 HRDC’s third anthology, Prison Profiteers: Who Makes Money from Mass Imprisonment, was published by The New Press in January 2008. [include links to all three books in our bookstore]

-HRDC’s director, Paul Wright, and associate director, Alex Friedmann, are regularly interviewed by journalists and media representatives on criminal justice-related topics.
+HRDC’s director, Paul Wright is regularly interviewed by journalists and media representatives on criminal justice-related topics.
 We also work with other media organizations to develop and distribute criminal justice-related stories and news reports.
 For a list of where CLN, PLN, and HRDC have been mentioned or quoted in news articles, see our In the News page.
 [Note – In the News is not currently on the CLN menu bar but should be]

 Q. Who manages CLN’s day-to-day operations?